monswyk/tripdesk-flights-mcp/README.md

 # tripdesk-flights-mcp
-MCP bridge and configuration templates for TripDesk Flights.
+MCP bridge and configuration templates for TripDesk Flights (https://flights.tripdesk.app).

 ## What this repo contains
 - Bridge